 On February 22 of each year, Catholics celebrate the Feast of the Chair in honor of the Saint Peter chair located in Saint Peter Basilica church.
 Catholics believe the celebration is a sign of Unity where believers gather together, and the Pope, who is the overall leader of the church, leads the congregation.

-Saint Peter was in much love with Jesus, which instilled powers in him for doing everything Jesus wanted.
+Saint Peter was in much love with Jesus, which instilled power in him for doing everything Jesus wanted.
 Therefore, like Peter, Christians can use their strengths to work and bring peace and love to others.

 They need to hold union prayers for Jesus to help them overcome their inability to serve Jesus daily.
 Thus, as Christians, Jesus can carry out duties with the help of human beings just like He used Peter to build the church.

 Holy Acts and Gospels have portrayed the apostle Peter as the most famous disciple, even though he had denied Jesus after his arrest.
 Therefore, Christians have their tradition where the first disciple was Peter, whom Jesus appeared after resurrection, making his denial and restoration balanced.

 It is assumed Peter was the first to lead the early church, where he is eclipsed by the leadership of James, considered the brother of the Lord.

 Interactively, because Peter was the first disciple to whom Jesus appeared, he portrays the leadership that forms a foundation for the succeeding apostolic church, including the orthodoxy institutional power to be the direct lineage of the apostle Peter.